- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that while taking precautions can reduce the risk of data loss, unforeseen circumstances or severe power supply issues may still lead to data loss.
 Therefore, it is always recommended to have a robust backup strategy in place to protect your data.

-Although NAS EonStor GS 3024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS EonStor GS 3024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -